 - Irritable Bowel Disease

-The Peruvian Inca Orchid is probably best-suited for experienced owners that have enough time to shower it with constant company and attention.
-It does well in both apartments and houses, but it should be kept indoors for most of the day.
+The Peruvian Inca Orchid is best for experienced owners that have enough time to shower it with constant company and attention.
+It does well in both apartments and houses, but it should live indoors for most of the day.

 The Peruvian Inca Orchid will need a few cups of high-quality dog food per day, based on the dog’s age, size, and activity level.
 Both commercial dog food and home-prepared food should suffice to satisfy your dog’s needs.

 The Peruvian Inca Orchid should do well with minimal grooming.
 The hairless version needs to be wiped down with a damp cloth frequently to remove dirt and grime, and it will also need occasional baths every week or two to prevent the skin from developing blemishes and acne.
-In addition to these normal grooming habits, the nails will need to be trimmed about once a month, or whenever needed, to prevent them from splitting, cracking, or clicking on the floor.
-The ears should be checked every so often for signs of infection and then cleaned out with a cotton swab and cleansing solution.
-The teeth should be brushed frequently as well.
+In addition to these normal grooming habits, the nails will need a trim about once a month, or whenever necessary, to prevent them from splitting, cracking, or clicking on the floor.
+Check the ears every so often for signs of infection and then cleaned out with a cotton swab and cleansing solution.
+Brush the teeth frequently as well.
 When you venture outside into the sun, the dog will need proper sunscreen or clothing to protect its fragile skin.

 The Peruvian Inca Orchid should be fairly easy to train with enough positive reinforcement methods, but owners may need to commit a substantial amount of time to work with them.
-Patience and consistency are required to get the most out of them.
+Patience and consistency are a must to get the most out of them.